ardentperf/cnpg-playground/lab/README.md

 install ubuntu.

 https://ubuntu.com/download/server

+**⚠️ Do not use the Desktop installer!
+Make sure to use the Server installer! ⚠️**

 VirtualBox and UTM have been used successfully; WSL2 might work in theory so please let us know if you test it successfully.
 Be careful of licensing